 - Writer for the Danish National Encyclopedia, on linguistic topics, 1993-2001.

-- In recent years a main topic of BP's has been language and educational policies regarding English as a foreign language in Denmark, as reflected by his bibliography and list of invited lectures.
-He is the founder and director of the CALPIU Research Center (see below).
+- In recent years a main topic of BP's has been language and educational policies regarding English as a foreign language in Denmark, as reflected by his bibliography.
+He was the founder and director of the CALPIU Research Center (see below) until his retirement in 2012.

 Professor Emeritus, English Language and Sociolinguistics